OSA Public Policy Programs & Events

 OSA provides several opportunities for members to visit directly with their senators and representatives.
 Legislators rely upon the expressed views of their constituents, the information of experts, and their own opinions to make important decisions.
 As a constituent and a scientist or engineer, you can make a difference in funding levels for research & development, energy or science education.

-Each year, in conjunction with a House or Senate caucus, OSA hosts a Congressional briefing related to optics and photonics.
+In conjunction with a House or Senate caucus, OSA periodically hosts a Congressional briefing related to optics and photonics.
 Members of Congress and their staff attend the briefings to receive information that could affect current legislation.
 It is also an opportunity for OSA to underscore the importance of science to the Congressional community.
 Past topics have included solar energy, solid-state lighting, lasers for national security and medical imaging.

 OSA co-sponsors two Congressional Fellowships - one with the Materials Research Society and one with SPIE.
 Fellows spend one year in Washington, D.C. working as a special legislative assistant on the staff of a member of Congress or Congressional committee, beginning each year in September.
 The fellowships are designed to provide a unique way for scientists and engineers to become involved in the policymaking process on Capitol Hill.
 Applications are due in January of each year.